Eppo-exp/eppo-docs/docs/sdks/sdk-features/debugging-flag-assignment.md

 :::note

-Currently, "Evaluation Details" are only available in `js-client-sdk`, `node-server-sdk`, and `react-native-sdk`
+Currently, "Evaluation Details" are only available in the `js-client-sdk`, `node-server-sdk`, and `react-native-sdk` SDKs

 :::